xnomas/NetOn-Writeups-2021/Caeser's Secret/README.md

 Proof of the crime, nice!
 But we can also see the time and date of this tweet.
 And it is after the wayback snapshot.
 So time to check it out.</br>
 </br>
 ![julius](./julius.png)</br>
 So nice!
 We have the original profile!
-And do we have there?
+And what do we have there?
 Might one of the tweets give us a hint?</br>
 ![cipher](./cipher.png)</br>
 Oh, the basis of cryptography classes.
 Who would have guessed it?